 An important responsibility of permanent residents in Canada is to file income taxes every year.
 By filing your taxes each year, you can access financial benefits such as the:

-These are important benefits and credits that help to put money back in your pocket when you file taxes.
+These important benefits and credits put money back in your pocket when you file taxes.
 Settlement agencies host free clinics to teach you about the tax system and how to file your taxes.
 Some settlement agencies have volunteers who will file your taxes for the first year free of charge.

 3. Job Search Services in Canada

 Settlement agencies have job developers who can help you navigate the job market.
 They will work with you to understand your short-term and long-term career goals.
-As well, they can recommend resources to help you achieve your career goals in Canada.
+They can recommend resources to help you achieve your career goals in Canada.

 Additionally, they will conduct mock interviews with you and give you feedback to help you excel in real interviews.